AsmaaELBorki/00_tts_program/README.md

-# Tracking the Sun — Program Canon and Analytical Architecture
+# Tracking the Sun (TTS) — Program Canon and Analytical Architecture

 ## The Question This Program Is Built to Answer